joelreske/Wikilinks/status_reports/StatusReport1.md

 # Status report 1

+1) This week we worked on the backend API which is outlined below.
+On the frontend side, we spent the majority of our time learning React.
+We also worked on the welcome page and the foundation peices of the other pages.

+2) The most challenging part of this week was learning to work with the intricacies of react.
+Now that we have a better idea of how it works, things should move a little faster.

+3) Next week we hope to have all of the different screen views done as shown in the wireframs and have started connecting them to the backend.

 ## API Development

 The API is relatively developed at this point.
 All paths are under `/api/`, and all data returned is in `JSON` format.